7 Books on Positive Psychology

 6. “59 Seconds: Think a Little, Change a Lot,” Richard Wiseman

 This is a book you have to read.
-In it, the Chair of Psychology at the University of Hertfordshire, Richard Wiseman, dispels all the classic myths and stereotypes about happiness in order to open our eyes.
+In it, the Chair of Psychology at the University of Hertfordshire, Richard Wiseman, dispels all the classic myths and stereotypes about happiness to open our eyes.
 In ten chapters he originally and efficiently explores dimensions like motivation, persuasion, attraction, creativity, emotional well-being…

-The most interesting and novel thing about professor Wiseman’s book is that it invites us to tear down negative ideas and false attitudes in just 59 seconds…
+The most interesting and novel thing about Professor Wiseman’s book is that it invites us to tear down negative ideas and false attitudes in just 59 seconds…

 7. “How Full is Your Bucket?
 Positive Strategies for Work and Life,” Donald O. Clifton

-If Martin Seligman si the father of positive psychology, Donald O. Clifton is the “grandfather.”
+If Martin Seligman is the father of positive psychology, Donald O. Clifton is the “grandfather.”
 His work is the basis for that science, and this book contains all his philosophy, roots, and those windows into masterful knowledge we never get tired of looking through.

-It’s absolutely a book to keep on the shelf.
+It’s a book to keep on the shelf.
 Not only does it guide us towards “filling” our lives with positive emotions, but also inspires us with all those teachings he acquired in his daily work, helping people and assessing thousands of businesses.
-Tons of positive energy is hidden within its pages, and submerging ourselves within them is quite an experience.
+Tons of positive energy is hidden within its pages, and submerging ourselves within it is quite an experience.

 To wrap up, we’re aware there are a lot more titles and proposed lists of books you can use to learn positive psychology.
 But these 7 suggestions are a good introduction, a point of departure where you can reflect, where you can sow the small seeds of change.